amichyrpi/skypydb/README.md

 **Architecture**

 Mesosphere is made to be simple, write you server functions in the ./mesosphere folder and deploy them to the backend.
 Start experimenting with Mesosphere by following our [tutorials](./demo/examples/js/tutorials/chat_app/).
+Mesosphere use tRPC to create a type-safe API for your functions and a Postgres database to store your data.

 ## Integration